Picture Books To Celebrate

 by Liz Lesnick

 When my daughter was in preschool, one of the highlights of the calendar was the Lunar New Year celebration.
-Some of the children would perform the Lion Dance, others demonstrated a Korean bowing ceremony, and everyone got a chance to eat noodles, dim sum, and other Chinese treats.
-This Lunar New Year, which includes Chinese New Year, begins on January 22nd.
-To celebrate the Year of the Rabbit, here are a variety of books to share with your little ones.
+Some children would perform the Lion Dance, others demonstrated a Korean bowing ceremony, and everyone got a chance to eat noodles, dim sum, and other Chinese treats.
+This Lunar New Year, which includes Chinese New Year, begins on January 29th.
+To celebrate the Year of the Snake, here are a variety of books to share with your little ones.
 Gōngxǐ fācái !
 (Health and prosperity!)

 -